Saul-Gonzalez3/Saul-Gonzalez3/README.md

 I'm currently a student at Codeup, where they teach students all the technical skills to become a data scientist.

-I'm currently learning about python.
+I'm currently learning about machine learning models, specifically regression models such as Ordinary Least Squares, LASSO + LARS, Polynomial Regression and Generalized Linear Model using Tweedie Regressor.

 ⚡ Fun fact: ...
-I'm a huge sports fan, particularly the Philadelphia Eagles, and I'd like to work for that organization one day!
+I'm a huge sports fan, particularly the Philadelphia Eagles.
 <!--
 **Saul-Gonzalez3/Saul-Gonzalez3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.